Fee Information 2014-15

 - You were late with one or more of your payments from a previous semester

-- You are younger than 18 years old and do not have a parent or guardian to co-sign your Terms and Conditions agreement.
+- You are younger than 18 years old and do not have a parent or guardian to co-sign your contract.

 2. Down Payment/Balance Due: